danyguajardo/twitter/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Using and understanding how to export information from the API and into my app.
 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.